-If you’re a die hard nymph angler and can’t seem to prevent yourself from fishing with them, then Prince Nymphs (click here to buy one) will work because they represent aquatic insects that crappie eat.
+If you’re a die-hard nymph angler and can’t seem to prevent yourself from fishing with them, then Prince Nymphs (click here to buy one) will work because they represent aquatic insects that crappie eat.
 These are buggy-looking patterns, but at size 10, they’re a little meatier than you would find in a smaller Pheasant Tail.
 You’re going to have to fish the Prince Nymph a bit like a small streamer.
 A slow retrieve should be enough action to entice the fish.

 Fly Fishing Techniques for Crappie

 Don’t think too hard when you’re fly fishing for crappie.
-Trust your instincts and you’ll land fish.
+Trust your instincts, and you’ll land fish.

 Fish the Early Spring!

 Springtime crappie fishing is the most productive time of year.
 When the fish are shallow, you can not only see them, but you can access them with a fly rod.
-When the ice leaves and weather warms, you can expect to see crappies shallow.
+When the ice leaves and the weather warms, you can expect to see crappies shallow.
 They spawn first since they prefer colder water than bass and bluegill!

 Believe it or not, you can jig for crappie.
 Since the water is still going to be cold, you don’t have to create a massive amount of movement on your fly.
 Drop your fly where you want and let it fall a few feet.
 As it falls, you can pause it and start jigging up and down.
 If you don’t have a strike right away, drop your fly another foot and do the same.
 Keep repeating the process until you find where the fish are wanting to feed.

-Look for Weed Beds, Docks and Fallen Trees
+Look For Weed Beds, Docks and Fallen Trees

 Think of Trolling

 If you’re stripping your flies, it helps to imagine you’re trolling.
-If you’re fishing along a weedbed, a slow and steady retrieval will entice the fish to eat.
+If you’re fishing along a weed bed, a slow and steady retrieval will entice the fish to eat.
 It doesn’t have to be a jerky or obnoxious retrieval, but a smooth retrieve with the occasional jerk will be more than enough to get the fish to take your fly.

 Since you’re using wet flies, you may think that you need to create quite a bit of movement on your flies!
 This isn’t always the case.
-Get your flies to the proper location, give them a bit of movement and let the fish do the rest.
+Get your flies to the proper location, give them a bit of movement, and let the fish do the rest.
 They’re going to take your fly if it looks natural and isn’t overly active!